Outline of law

-The following outline is provided as an overview of and topical guide to law:
+The following outline is provided as an overview of and introduction to law:

-Law (article link) is the set of rules and principles (laws) by which a society is governed, through enforcement by governmental authorities.
+Law is the set of rules and principles (laws) by which a society is governed, through enforcement by governmental authorities.
 Law is also the field that concerns the creation and administration of laws, and includes any and all legal systems.

 Nature of law

 Law can be described as all of the following: